Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Discussion on Efficiency

-Our ASAP achieves higher native robustness against common corruptions as well as adversarial attacks.
-Still, we need to perform additional operations to transform into from the spatial into the frequency domain and vice versa.
-Hence, we achieve this native robustness with increased computational effort.
-Yet, including additional data augmentation for robustness against common corruptions, which increases the number of samples that need to be learned or even adversarial training takes much longer.
-We refer here to previous work, in which the authors also need to include the transformation into the frequency domain, FLC pooling \cite{grabinski2022frequencylowcut}.
-Their analysis shows that adding this additional transformation only increases the training time by a factor of two while using more sophisticated adversarial training which achieves similar performance increases the training time by at least eight or even almost sixteen.
-Further, they state that incorporating additional data like \textit{ddpm} increases the training time by a factor of twenty.
-Hence, we believe that including additional FFTs into the network results in much less training time while achieving high native robustness as well as robustness after adversarial training.
+Our FLC Pooling and ASAP stabilize feature learning leading to higher native robustness against common corruptions and adversarial attacks and reduce the risk of catastrophic overfitting during FGSM adversarial training.
+Yet, we need to perform additional operations to transform from the spatial into the frequency domain and vice versa.
+Hence, we achieve this increased feature stabilization with increased computational effort.
+Especially when we are using large additional padding, the cost for the transformation becomes more expensive (e.g.~by a factor of $5.6$ in execution time).
+However, we could show that small padding can lead to an equal or better increase in robustness while increasing the computational effort only by a factor of $1.19$ compared to using no padding (\autoref{tab:pad_time}).
+In comparison, additional data augmentation for feature stabilization to be more robust against common corruptions increases the number of samples that need to be learned, and adversarial training requires several forward and backward passes for each batch.
+Our analysis shows that adding additional FFT operations only increases the training time by a factor of $1.3$, while using more sophisticated adversarial training increases the training time by at least a factor of $9$ or even $17$ (\autoref{tab:time_report}).
+Our proposed ASAP increases the training time dependent on the stabilization process used.
+Simple stabilization by the transpose operation and small padding increases the adversarial training time per epoch by a factor of $1.2$.
+While large padding increases the training time by a factor of $2.8$ (\autoref{tab:time_report}), it is still faster than other sophisticated adversarial training methods.
+Further, we want to point out that incorporating additional data like \textit{ddpm} \cite{ho2020denoising} which is a widely used source for adversarial training \cite{gowal2021improving,rade2021helperbased,rebuffi2021fixing} increases the training time by a factor of $20$.
+In summary, adding FFT operations in the network achieves stable feature learning leading to high robustness while keeping the training time comparable low.